qudde/vanilj/README.md

 - To try it out, check out `/example`
 - Happy coding!

 ## Widgets

 Widgets are the core class from which all of our components are derived from.

 ### Example
+Here we are using scoped css in conjuction with context state to render our widget styles.
+We use `onPressed` to trigger a state change event on `isActive`.

     const App = new Container(
 	    css: (context) => `